-Within the last few years, Bing has continued gaining traction, comfortably holding the second position of the search engine market, behind its leader, Google.
+Within the last few years, Bing has continued gaining traction, comfortably holding the second position in the search engine market, behind its leader, Google.
 Ensuring your website is optimized is the safest way to ensure your site can be found by your potential customers, no matter what search engine they’re using.

 While Bing and Google share many of the same SEO and ranking factors, there are a few key differences you should be aware of.
 Keep reading to find out what they are.